snuhcs-course/swpp-2023-project-team-12/README.md

 # RunUs

-It is a learning support app with single mode, multimode, and various functions.
+It is a running support app with single mode, multimode, and various functions.

 ## Features